knowler/knowler.dev/content/pages/uses.md

 ---
 # Uses

+I am a workflow junkie, so I’m always refining what I use.
+This is a list of the hardware and software that I use on a daily basis which varying degrees of details about those choices.

 ## Devices and Operating Systems

 I’ve used MacBook Pros as my daily driver for the last decade.
 I like macOS.
 I can make it feel like Linux, but still benefit from the OS exclusive apps it has, which is especially important for my work as a web developer.